 Customer Service

 You can contact the team by phone, SMS, online chat, or email.
-Ollie’s customer service team is available during the weekdays from 9 am to 7 pm ET and on the weekends from 10 am to 7 pm.
+Ollie’s customer service team is available on weekdays from 9 am to 7 pm ET and on weekends from 10 am to 7 pm.

 I appreciate that the staff can also be reached through text.
-I believe this is an excellent feature, particularly for individuals who aren't fond of phone conversations.
+I believe this is an excellent feature, particularly if you aren't fond of phone conversations.

 Ollie Recalls